publiccodeyml/publiccode.yml/schema.md

 * Type: string
 * Presence: optional
-* Example: "City of Amsterdam and many contributors"
+* Example: "City of Amsterdam"

 This string describes the entity that owns the copyright on "most" of the code in the repository.
 Normally, this is the line